 The tower was intended to commemorate the end of the Seven Years War against France and supposedly stands near the location where it is believed that Alfred the Great, King of Wessex, rallied the Saxons in 878 before defeating the Danish army.
 The tower is 49 metres high and has 205 steps to the top for visitors to enjoy fantastic 360 degree views.

 This is part of the National Trust and is linked to the Stourhead property.
-There is almost no information on the NT website about King Alfred's Tower, but there is a map for a walk from Stourhead (small fee to climb the tower).
+There isn't much information on the NT website about King Alfred's Tower, but there is a map for a walk from Stourhead (small fee to climb the tower).
 There is more information on www.alfredstower.info

 Lat/Long : 51.114830, -2.364977